bvs7/mafiabot/README.md

 ## Core
 The core logic of the mafia game is encapsulated in the core module.

-The core can be interacted with by calling the `handle(Command)` method of the `Game` struct.
-This returns a `Result` of either `Ok` or an `Error`, if the Command was invalid.
-The `Error` explains why the Command was invalid.
+The core can be interacted with by calling the `handle(Action)` method of the `Game` struct.
+This returns a `Result` of either `Ok` or an `Error`, if the Action was invalid.
+The `InvalidActionError` explains why the Action was invalid.

 After any call to `handle()`, the core may generate Events and push them to a thread safe queue.
 Events are how the core outputs information to the players.

 This general form of encapsulation is meant to allow the Core to use different mediums for gameplay.
 Mafiabot has previously used GroupMe, but Discord currently seems like the best option.

-### Core Inputs: **Commands**
+### Core Inputs: **Actions**
-Commands are actions players can take to change the state of the mafia game.
-Currently, the available commands are:
+Actions are things players can do to change the state of the mafia game.
+Currently, the available actions are:
 - **Vote**.
 A vote cast by a Player during the day
 - **Reveal**.
 A CELEB's ability to prove their role during the day
 - **Target**.
 A COP, DOCTOR, or STRIPPER selecting the target of their night action
 - **Mark**.
 A Mafia Aligned Player selecting the Player that will be killed in the night

-Potential Future Commands include:
+Potential Future Actions include:
 - **EndPhase**.
 An immediate end to the current phase (Usually because a time limit was reached)
 - **Guess**.
 A way for a Player to guess the role of another player (See the WITCH role idea)